wearetriple/web-defaults/components.md

 ## Conclusion

 Dumb components, data in, events out.
-They are easier to write, read, test and maintain and are something to strife for.
-But don't feel bad for writing smart components, they do the work and are essential too.
+They are easier to write, read, test, and maintain and are something to strive for.
+But don't feel bad for writing smart components; they do the work and are essential too.